etonaki07/CS401-GIT-HW/Homework 1/README.md

-This will contain print.py which will print "Hellow World".
+This is a homework 1 directory that will contain print.py which will print "Hellow World."